 The data from the Credit Registry may be made available to:

-- the reporting entities that have access to data from the Credit registry, upon obtaining a written consent of a person to access the Credit Registry data on the respective person;
+- the reporting entities that have access to data from the Credit registry, upon obtaining a written consent of the person to access the Credit Registry data on the respective person;

 - the persons whose data on debts are maintained with the Credit Registry, and